chtzuehlke/SpringBootFargateCloudFormationSample/README.md

 ![Infrastructure Details](drawio/alb-fargate-rds-ssm.png)

-# Bonus material: Let's build a CI/CD pipeline (work in progress)
+# Bonus material: Let's build a CI/CD pipeline (alpha / work in progress)

-Caution: don't currently try this at home (delete issue)

 ## Create a CodeCommit git repository and push the sources to it